-UF Health surgeons offer minimally invasive bariatric surgeries at the UF Health Weight Loss Surgery Center at Shands Hospital in Gainesville, Florida.
+UF Health surgeons offer minimally invasive bariatric surgeries at the UF Health Bariatric Surgery Center at Shands Hospital in Gainesville, Florida.
 The multidisciplinary center brings together a health care team, caring for the whole patient, not just their surgical needs.
 UF Health surgeons collaborate with UF Health experts from psychiatry, cardiology, pulmonology, medicine, nephrology and nutrition as they strive to identify and resolve the extensive health problems associated with morbid obesity.

 Gastric Bypass (Roux-en-Y)

 The most common operative procedure we perform for weight loss is the Roux-en-Y Gastric Bypass.
 This is currently considered the “Gold Standard” of surgical weight-loss procedures.
 It results in weight loss by significantly reducing the size of your stomach, so you cannot eat as much, and by bypassing your small intestines so you absorb less fat from the foods you eat.
 This operation has been accepted by obesity surgeons throughout the country and major medical societies as being the most effective in weight reduction and maintenance of weight loss.
 We perform this surgery using laparoscopic techniques, avoiding a large incision in your abdomen.
 However, an abdominal incision is sometimes necessary based on your weight, body shape, and previous surgeries.
 Find out more about gastric bypass.

 This surgery is usually done using a tiny camera that is placed in your belly.
 This type of surgery is called laparoscopy.
 The camera is called a laparoscope.
 It allows our surgeon to see inside your belly to remove a large portion of your stomach.
 The new, smaller stomach is about the size of a banana.
 It limits the amount of food you can eat by making you feel full after eating small amounts of food.
 Find out more about vertical sleeve gastrectomy.